Trisha Yearwood: 1992–1996: Career diversification

 In 1992, Yearwood released her second studio album, Hearts in Armor.
-With her second album, Yearwood chose songs that came from emotional conflicts following the divorce from first husband, Chris Latham.
+With this album, she chose songs that came from emotional conflicts following the divorce from first husband, Chris Latham.
 The album was a departure from her previous material, containing ballads and collaborations with Don Henley, Emmylou Harris, and Raul Malo.
 Music critics praised the album.
 Allmusic called the album "stunning" and "one of the best heartbreak records country music delivered in the '80s and '90s."
 About.com gave it five stars and called Hearts in Armor "possibly Trisha's best album ever."
-The album's first two singles reached the top ten of the Billboard Hot Country Songs chart in 1992 — "Wrong Side of Memphis" and "Walkaway Joe," the latter featuring Henley on backing vocals.
-The remaining singles ("You Say You Will" and "Down on My Knees") peaked within the top twenty of the country songs chart.
-Hearts in Armor would later certify platinum in sales from the RIAA.
+The album's first two singles reached the top 10 of the US country chart in 1992 — "Wrong Side of Memphis" and "Walkaway Joe", the latter featuring Henley on backing vocals.
+The remaining singles ("You Say You Will" and "Down on My Knees") peaked within the top 20 of the country songs chart.
+Hearts in Armor later certified platinum in sales from the RIAA.